juma-paul/urlShortener/README.md

 ## Overview

 This project is a Django-based URL shortening service.
-It allows users to create shortened versions of URLs, which can then be easily shared or embedded in various contexts.
+It allows users to create shortened versions of URLs, which can then be easily shared or embedded in different contexts.

 ## Features